Ice Bucket Challenge: Shifting focus to ALS

-In the Summer 2015 edition of the ALS Association's internet magazine "Visions" (page 5) says that "It all started in Florida with a golfer named Chris Kennedy.
+In the Summer 2015 edition of the ALS Association's internet magazine "Visions" was an article in which it was asserted that "it all started in Florida with a golfer named Chris Kennedy.
 When Kennedy took the challenge in mid-July last year, the then little-known stunt was not tied to a specific charity.
 Kennedy thought taking the challenge might bring some cheer to a family member with ALS, Anthony Senerchia."
 Next, Kennedy nominated Senerchia's wife.
 Soon, news of the stunt traveled to Pat Quinn, of Yonkers, NY, according to "Visions".
 Within two weeks, word then reached Quinn's friend Pete Frates and he took the challenge, making him the fourth person to complete the challenge for ALS.
 During a Boston TV interview on September 2, 2019, Frates' father implied that his family knew so much about the disease, that "he felt like he was the Nostradamus of ALS".

 The challenge first received increased media attention in the United States on June 30, 2014, when personalities of the Golf Channel program Morning Drive televised the social-media phenomenon, and performed a live, on-air Ice Bucket Challenge.

 On the same day, golfer Chris Kennedy did the challenge, then challenged his cousin Jeanette Senerchia of Pelham, New York, whose husband, Anthony, had ALS for 11 years.
 Kennedy's challenge was the first documented instance of the challenge being connected with ALS.
 At this time, the challenge was not connected directly with ALS.
 Participants would donate to a charity of their choice.